 The world in one neighborhood

 There isn’t a lot of new construction in the West Ridge neighborhood on the city’s far north side, but Katrina and George de los Reyes of Berkshire Hathaway HomeServices KoenigRubloff anticipate that could change in the near future.
-The neighborhood, also sometimes referred to as North Town or West Rogers Park, is bounded by bustling neighborhoods such as Rogers Park and Lincoln Square, and is marked by tree-lined residential areas and a solid stock of classic Chicago bungalows.
+The neighborhood, also sometimes referred to as West Rogers Park, is bounded by bustling neighborhoods such as Rogers Park and Edgewater, and is marked by tree-lined residential areas and a solid stock of classic Chicago bungalows.

 “The homes are pretty traditional,” George de los Reyes said.
 “In general, the lots are your standard 25 feet wide.
 So I don’t think a lot of builders or developers go there to build new construction.
 You will see rehabs, as people come in and fix the existing structures inside and modernize them.”